uwu/vrh-deobfuscator/README.md

 # Troubleshooting
 gltf-transform does some things to every model that breaks them when used as a VRM, so the tool automatically patches each model up for usage as a VRM.

 To resolve most issues, simply take the resulting VRM and throw it into Blender or Unity (w/ either version of the VRM extension) and re-export a new VRM from there.
-Ensure you've tried both versions of the Unity extension & Blender before submitting an issue.
+Try both versions of the Unity extension & Blender.

 # Relevant blog post